asbjornu/developer.swedbankpay.com/payments/card/redirect.md

 ### 3-D Secure

 Swedbank Pay will handle 3-D Secure authentication when this is required.
-When dealing with credit card payments, 3-D Secure authentication of the cardholder is an essential topic.
+When dealing with card payments, 3-D Secure authentication of the cardholder is an essential topic.
 There are two alternative outcomes of a credit card payment: